danjlawson/DST_parallel/README.md

 The process that we are using will translate almost directly into BlueCrystal.
 It will also work on any commercial computer.
 The important reason to run things in the scripts as we do here, and not e.g. in a notebook, is that we can then genuinely scale the analysis up by moving it to a parallel architecture.
 You can have a jupyter notebook connect to a parallel backend via YARN but this is an engineering challenge to set up.

+It is hoped that this repository is helpful and can be kept up-to-date.
+Please report all bugs to [Daniel Lawson at Bristol](mailto:dan.lawson@bristol.ac.uk).

 ## Overview and sources

 We will use two tools to create our environment: